DATASCI 185: Introduction to AI Applications

 • Amazon scrapped the tool

-The irony: The data was “accurate”, it did reflect Amazon’s historical hiring.
-But that history was biased!
+The data was “accurate”: it did reflect Amazon’s actual hiring.
+But that hiring was biased.

 Amazon hiring AI